This article was last updated on 11-Dec-2018. See the revision history at the end.

 Note that in the screenshots that follow, the 1st party cookies block in the global scope will not be green as in the one above due to an oversight on my part when i created the screenshots.

 Now load up this post in a new tab.
-Look like something’s missing?
+Does it look like something’s missing?
 Sure enough, if we open the uMatrix pop-up interface again, we see youtube-nocookie.com in the resource list which should tell you that there must be a YouTube video in that post which is being blocked.
 It also tells you exactly what was blocked, in this case a single frame:

 If uMatrix is hiding the subdomains and you don’t see www.youtube-nocookie.com, click this little thing in the ‘all’ row and it will expand the list of domains: